HaruhimeHoldings/haruhime.holdings/README.md

 ## Usage

-The site is live at [haruhime.holdings](https://haruhime.holdings), where you can explore our services, team, and contact information.
+The site is live at [haruhime.holdings](https://haruhime.holdings), where you can explore our services, projects, and contact information.

 ## Installation